pfgithub/blockeditor/crdt.md

 a client can accept writes just fine while offline - it applies them before its own writes

 it's basically rollback netcode isn't it? maybe?

+---

+the one problem with the replay method is that it relies on a source of truth for the history:

+- if you have four clients: A, B, C, D:
+  - if you sync client A and B and seperately sync client C and D, their histories are now unmergable
+    - well not really, you just have to go back to the point where they diverged, choose an order, and replay them together
+    - but you have to be careful about it, you can't just sync them randomly whenever you want